 "I worked at the Center for Injury Research and Prevention (CIRP) as a Research Assistant for a year and a half while I was applying to medical school.
-From day one, everyone at the Center was helpful and encouraging to me as a new employee and a future medical student.
+From day 1, everyone at the center was helpful and encouraging to me as a new employee and a future medical student.
 Dr. Dennis Durbin, Dr. Mark Zonfrillo, and Dr. Flaura Winston were particularly instrumental in mentoring me on my path to becoming a doctor.
-The other members with which I worked on the Teen Driving Study -- Dr. Jessica Mirman, Dr. Allison Curry, Chris Gantz, and the other Research Coordinators and students -- were a dynamic and energetic team such as I have never encountered in any other job.
-Additionally, there were many other like-minded individuals in the Center that all helped and supported each other on the difficult road to medicine.
-I was accepted to the majority of schools to which I applied, and I credit CIRP and my experience with various aspects of research there as one of the main factors for my success.
-I entered Jefferson Medical College in July 2013 and will perhaps pursue a dual MD/MPH program.
+The other members of the Teen Driving Study I worked on- Dr. Jessica Mirman, Dr. Allison Curry, Chris Gantz, and the other RCs and students- were a dynamic and energetic team such as I have never encountered in any other job.
+Additionally, there were many other like-minded individuals in the Center who all helped and supported each other on the difficult road to medicine.
+I was accepted to the majority of schools I applied to, and I credit CIRP and my experience with various aspects of research there as one of the main factors for my success.
+I will be going to Jefferson Medical College in July 2013, and perhaps doing a dual MD/MPH program.
 The passions and interests of the doctors and researchers at CIRP helped reveal new aspects of community service that have inspired me to make a difference in Philadelphia."CHOP Mentor: Dennis Durbin, MD, MSCE; Flaura Winston, MD, PhD

 CIRP Training Testimonial -- Alyssa Jones